dtighiltferhat/aws-devops-infrastructure-blueprint/README.md

 ## ▶️ How to Run (High Level)

-> Prerequisites: AWS CLI configured with appropriate credentials and Terraform >= 1.5 installed.
+> Prerequisites: AWS CLI configured with appropriate credentials and Terraform >= 1.5 (tested with 1.6).

 ### 1) Bootstrap remote backend (run once)